-Affiliate marketing can be a very simple solution that takes very little time to put into practice and could generate a trickle or even a steady flow of extra income.
+What does affiliate mean?
+Affiliate marketing is an alternative marketing strategy.
+It can be a very simple solution that takes very little time to put into practice and could generate a trickle or even a steady flow of extra income.
 In a nutshell, affiliate marketing comprises of links or promotions where you are paid a commission for every time a user of your site clicks the relevant link and makes a purchase.
 Joining an affiliate network makes things even easier – you’ll have the option to join a wide range of relevant affiliate relationships all in one place.

 Here are our top affiliate marketing tips for getting started and making the most of the opportunities out there:

 Whatever line of business you are in, you will have some genuine products that you’ve needed to use and that you would recommend to others.
 Some of those will be obvious, such as cameras for wedding photographers, door and window manufacturers for architects maybe.
 But everyone who runs a business can also recommend basic business services, like printing, web hosting etc. You could also suggest books and music that you find particularly inspiring.
 The Amazon Associates programme is good for those small items – and you’ll get commission on any other purchases the customer makes within 24 hours of clicking through from your blog.

 Put your recommendations together with details of the product and why you recommend it, with a link through to the affiliate programme.
 You could set the article up as a tab on the homepage of your website.

 Whatever industry you are in, a blog is a great way to keep your website fresh and up to date.
 It makes you think broadly about relevant topics that can help drive more traffic to the site.
 Affiliate marketing can add even more value.
 So for example if you have explainer articles or videos and mention associated products that you don’t sell yourself, then make sure that you include an affiliate link.